HKUDS/AnyGraph/README.md

 **Objectives of AnyGraph:**

-- *Structure Heterogeneity*: Addressing distribution shift in graph structural information.
+- **Structure Heterogeneity**: Addressing distribution shift in graph structural information.
-- *Feature Heterogeneity*: Handling diverse feature representation spaces across graph datasets.
+- **Feature Heterogeneity**: Handling diverse feature representation spaces across graph datasets.
-- *Fast Adaptation*: Efficiently adapting the model to new graph domains.
+- **Fast Adaptation**: Efficiently adapting the model to new graph domains.
-- *Scaling Law Emergence*: Performance scales with the amount of data and model parameters.
+- **Scaling Law Emergence**: Performance scales with the amount of data and model parameters.

 <br>

 **Key Features of AnyGraph:**

-- *Graph Mixture-of-Experts (MoE)*: Effectively addresses cross-domain heterogeneity using an array of expert models.
+- **Graph Mixture-of-Experts (MoE)**: Effectively addresses cross-domain heterogeneity using an array of expert models.
-- *Lightweight Graph Expert Routing Mechanism*: Enables swift adaptation to new datasets and domains.
+- **Lightweight Graph Expert Routing Mechanism**: Enables swift adaptation to new datasets and domains.
-- *Adaptive and Efficient Graph Experts*: Custom-designed to handle graphs with a wide range of structural patterns and feature spaces.
+- **Adaptive and Efficient Graph Experts**: Custom-designed to handle graphs with a wide range of structural patterns and feature spaces.
-- *Extensively Trained and Tested*: Exhibits strong generalizability over 38 diverse graph datasets, showcasing scaling laws and emergent capabilities.
+- **Extensively Trained and Tested**: Exhibits strong generalizability over 38 diverse graph datasets, showcasing scaling laws and emergent capabilities.

 <img src='imgs/framework_final.jpeg' />

 ## Environment Setup
-Download the data files at <a href=''>this link</a>.
+Download the data files at <a href=''>this link</a> (will be accessible soon).
 And fill in your own directories for data storage at function `get_data_files(self)` of class `DataHandler` in the file `data_handler.py`.

 Download the pre-trained AnyGraph models from <a href='https://hkuhk-my.sharepoint.com/:u:/g/personal/lhaoxia_hku_hk/Efmm5TJm0B5EnmYzTqg8GWEB1loKzeIR5tcr3hPIOJDXXA?e=2wMgZC'>this link</a>, and put it into `Models/`.